THE BEST LAS VEGAS PROPERTIES

 the Escrow office instead of having to go to the lenders office.

-Subordinate Financing - Any mortgage or other lien that has a
+Subordinate Financing - Any mortgage or other lien that

-Subprime - Subprime Lending is also called
+Subprime - Subprime Lending is also called B&C lending.
+It refers to a

-B&C lending.
-It refers to a category of loan programs that offer more
+category of loan programs that offer more lenient underwriting provisions and

-provisions allow more flexibility in approving loans for borrowers who have
+approving loans for borrowers who have less-than-perfect credit.
+Subprime loans

-rates and terms.
-They also offer capabilities for debt consolidation allowing
+are available at various interest rates and terms.
+They also offer capabilities

-borrowers to get a mortgage with enough extra cash to consolidate loans.
+for debt consolidation allowing borrowers to get a mortgage with enough extra

-Mortgage - An
+Subsidized Second Mortgage - An

 and moderate-income households.
 An investor purchases a first mortgage that has